-Through its parent company RCCL, Celebrity made a public commitment in 2004 to install advanced sewage treatment systems on its entire fleet of cruise ships by 2008, and now 100 percent of its 10 ships have installed advanced sewage treatment systems, resulting in an A for the company’s sewage treatment score.
-None of Celebrity’s ships are plug-in capable; however, five Celebrity ships have scrubbers and four of those burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas, earning the company a D+ in the air pollution reduction category.
-While Celebrity operated four ships in Alaska from 2010 to 2014, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards and giving Celebrity an ‘N/A’ for water quality compliance in Alaska.
+Through its parent company RCCL, Celebrity made a public commitment in 2004 to install advanced sewage treatment systems on its entire fleet of cruise ships by 2008, and now 100 percent of its 11 ships have installed advanced sewage treatment systems, resulting in an A for the company’s sewage treatment score.
+None of Celebrity’s ships are plug-in capable; however, four of them burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas, earning the company a D- in the air pollution reduction category.
+While Celebrity operated four ships in Alaska from 2010 to 2018, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards and giving Celebrity an ‘N/A’ for water quality compliance in Alaska.

 Celebrity Cruises - Cruise Ship Fleet

 Grading Methodology For The 2019 Cruise Ship Report Card